Vonng/pigsty/docs/NODE.md

 **Create Admin**

-If current user does not have nopass ssh/sudo access to the node, you can use another admin user to bootstrap the node:
+If the current user does not have nopass ssh/sudo access to the node, you can use another admin user to bootstrap the node:

 ```bash
 node.yml -t node_admin -k -K -e ansible_user=<another admin>   # input ssh/sudo password for another admin